freelawproject/courtlistener/DEVELOPING.md

     `docker-compose up`

-    *Note for Docker Desktop for Mac users:* By default, Docker runs with a few memory (2GB) so in order to be able to run all the tests properly, we recommend changing those default values as follows:
+    *Docker Desktop for Mac users:* By default, Docker runs with very little memory (2GB), so to run everything properly you will need to change the default values:

-    -Go to docker Settings/Resources/Advanced
+      - Go to docker Settings/Resources/Advanced
-    -Increase Memory to at least 4GB and Swap to 2GB -Then Apply and Restart.
+      - Increase Memory to at least 4GB and Swap to 2GB
+      - Then Apply and Restart.

 1. Finally, create a new super user login by running this command, and entering the required information: